Letter from the Senior Leadership Team

 The Company’s relationship with its suppliers must be based on mutual trust, integrity, and commitment to the highest ethical principles.

 Procurement decisions must be made based on factors such as quality, service, price, delivery, and best value.
 Care must be taken to avoid conflicts of interest and the appearance of partiality.
-Kickbacks are prohibited.
+Kickbacks of any kind are prohibited.

-If Government or international contracts are involved, our suppliers should be made aware of the appropriate laws and regulations.
+If Government or international contracts are involved, our suppliers are required to comply with all applicable of the appropriate laws and regulations.

 Marketing to the U.S. and Foreign Governments